 July 25, 2015

-Fine pewter is a tin based alloy consisting of at least 90% tin and one to three percent each of silver, copper, bismuth, and antimony.
-Traditionally, lead was often used in pewter.
-Today, because lead is known to have a harmful impact on the human body, almost all pewter items created in the U.S. are lead-free.
+Fine pewter is a tin based alloy consisting of at least 90% tin and 1-3% each of silver, copper, bismuth, and antimony.
+Because lead is known to have a harmful impact on the human body, almost all pewter items created in the U.S.A are lead-free.

-September 07, 2018
+November 07, 2018